Webhooks API

 Protocol definition

-• Expected response status values are 200, 201, 202, 302, 307, 404 and 501.
-Other values will be considered errors.
+• Expected status codes: 200, 201, 202, 302, 307, 404, 501.
+Other values are treated as errors.

 2. Cancellation requests (cancel event)